alexrobertsonuk/ga4-for-content-designers/docs/search-behaviour.md

 1. Create the exploration below to show how many users searched from each page
 2. Create a second free-form exploration showing total users by page for the same time period (dimension: Page path and screen class, metric: Total users).
 3. Export both datasets to CSV.
-4. In a spreadsheet tool, match the datasets by page path (for example, using VLOOKUP or an equivalent function).
+4. In a spreadsheet, match the datasets by page path (for example, using VLOOKUP or an equivalent function).
-5. Calculate: Users who searched from the page ÷ Total users who viewed the page
+5. In a new column, divide the number of users who searched from the page by the total users who viewed the page.
 6. Format the result as a percentage.
 7. Compare proportions across pages rather than relying on absolute counts.